medsjason/IOT_ANALYSIS_assignment1/readme.md

 - All days combined
   ![1.4 Light hourly max – all days](outputs/plots/1.4_light_hourly_max_all_days.png)

+### Findings & Interpretation – Task 1.4

+Daily peak analysis shows that the hottest, most humid, and brightest hours move slightly from day to day, but always within a narrow range.
+These small shifts are typical of indoor environments where conditions are generally stable but can vary a bit due to normal usage, HVAC cycling, or sensor noise.

+The light peaks are clearly not driven by sunrise or sunset.
+Their magnitudes and timings are more consistent with artificial lighting schedules and occasional reflections or activity-related changes.

+Temperature and humidity peaks do not indicate any extreme events.
+They remain within comfortable, controlled ranges, confirming that the space is stable with minor fluctuations linked to everyday indoor behaviour rather than external weather.

 ---

 ## Task 1.5 – Daily mean temperature, humidity, and light